Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 Hadoop from the [Alluxio download page](http://www.alluxio.org/download).

 Second, `scp` the release tarball to all the Linux nodes.
 Note that, feel free to use scriptable way (such as Ansible) to distribute the tarball and automate the following process on multiple machines.
-In this example, manually commands are shown and most of them should be executed on all the nodes.
+In this documentation, manually commands are shown and most of them should be executed on all the nodes, to help user better understand how Alluxio master and Alluxio workers start individually and how they work together.

 Next, you can unpack the download with the following commands on all the nodes.
 Your file name may be different depending on which pre-built binaries you have downloaded.